 In the hotter months, improperly disposed of batteries can pose the additional risk of exploding or catching fire.
 A battery may be met with other metal in a garbage bag, potentially causing it to overheat.

 “Once in a while a resident will leave a battery in their garbage, and it can catch fire in the truck or at the landfill,” David said.
 “We remind residents to douse embers and let hot items cool down before putting them the trash to prevent fires, but I think people forget about batteries as a potential fire source.”

 Batteries are also potentially a valuable source of recyclable metal — another reason to ensure their proper disposal.

 - Purchase rechargeable batteries.
 Any device powered by a AAA, AA, C, D and 9-volt batteries can be powered by rechargeable batteries.

 - Look to purchase devices that do not require batteries; some devices use a capacitor that is recharged through normal use or by plugging into a power source.

 Batteries are part of a category designated “universal waste,” which also includes fluorescent lamps, cathode ray tubes and other items.
 To learn where to dispose of these items, check on the Waste Wizard.

-The battery recycling drop-off locations listed above are free to City of Sacramento residential customers and apply only to household batteries that are generated at residences (no business waste).
-Call the individual center ahead to confirm hours of availability.
+Battery recycling drop-off locations are free to City of Sacramento residential customers and apply only to household batteries that are generated at residences (no business waste).